Butterfly Milkweed Seeds - Native Orange Wildflower for Monarch Gardens

 • Water regularly during germination and establishment.

-• Once established, Butterfly Milkweed is drought-tolerant.
+• Once established, Butterfly Milkweed is drought tolerant.

 Maintenance Tips: